2008 Schools Awards Recipients

 West Contra Costa Unified School District launched the first year of a civic based service-learning requirement for graduating seniors.
 De Anza High School stood out for successfully providing high quality service-learning for all students in their Government/Economics classes.
 Outstanding civic components of their projects included students discussing current events and researching issues of concern.
 Further, each class went through a democratic process of decision making which led to the design and implementation of a class project.
 Their service-learning included studying the economics of poverty, creating hygiene kits and delivering those kits to a homeless shelter; and researching global warming and educating other students about what action can be taken.

-Return to School Awards Page
+Return to School Awards & Recognition Page

 A project of Constitutional Rights Foundation in collaboration with the